Humboldt-WI/dissertations/TS_Transformer_Finance/README.md

 In the experiment, the transformer model was first assessed on its performance on this task.
 Secondly, transformer- and, as a reference point, LSTM-based trading performance were contrasted and the experiment conculded  a short ablation study on the transformer components that were added to ready the original NLP model for time-series forecasting.

 ### Code and Data Structure
 The experiment was written in python code which is provided in the repository for download and execution in a standard python environment (Compatibility tested for Python 3.8).
-Necessary packages are listed in the **requirements doc**.
+Necessary packages are listed in the [requirements](requirements.txt) file.
 The experiment itself was partitioned into the following:

 **- Transformer Part** [Transformer_main](Transformer_main.py): includes data preprocessing, predictive transformer model and trading model